gulyslae/gulyslae.github.io/_posts/2019-08-08-SLAE32-msfvenom.md

 the near future.
 back to gdb/ndisasm, this is ndisasm -u readfile output with some comment ordered to follow the flow easily:

     00000000  EB36              jmp short 0x38          ; 1) cool, starting with a jump will surely simplify analysis...
     00000002  B805000000        mov eax,0x5             ; 3) eax => 0x5 , syscall open call
-    00000007  5B                pop ebx                 ; 4) using gdb i'll confirm this, i guess ebx will hold a filename 00000008  31C9              xor ecx,ecx
+    00000007  5B                pop ebx                 ; 4) gdb i'll confirm this, i guess ebx will hold a filename 00000008  31C9              xor ecx,ecx
     0000000A  CD80              int 0x80                ; 5) do the actual call
-    0000000C  89C3              mov ebx,eax             ; 6) because syscall place retcode in eax, and for open it's the fd, he saves it to ebx
-    0000000E  B803000000        mov eax,0x3             ; 7) eax => 0x3 , if it will be used as a syscall would be read
+    0000000C  89C3              mov ebx,eax             ; 6) because syscall place retcode in eax, and for open it's the ; fd, he saves it to ebx 0000000E  B803000000        mov eax,0x3             ; 7) eax => 0x3 , if it will be used as a syscall would be read
     00000013  89E7              mov edi,esp             ;
     00000015  89F9              mov ecx,edi             ; 9) read wants a fd as input and a place to store read data